Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Methodology

-Given an output from the final hidden layer $h^{(L)}$ and a label $y$, we aim to minimize a loss function to obtain the model parameters.
-In this paper, we adopt the weighted cross-entropy loss function, incorporating survey weights into the estimation process.
-The set of parameter $\theta$ are obtained solved the following optimization problem:
+Given the final hidden layer output $h^{(L)}$ and observed label $Y_i$, we estimate the model parameters by minimizing a weighted loss function.
+Specifically, we adopt a weighted cross-entropy loss to account for survey weights.
+The set of parameters $\theta$ is obtained by solving the following optimization problem: